 The easier it is to make a booking, as with most things digital, the better.
 Especially in the recent 2-3 years, given the situation with COVID.
 Make it a point to feature a conspicuous option to book an appointment online on every instance of your practice’s internet presence.
 Does not matter whether you use one of the larger medical appointment platforms to do the majority of your digital scheduling, or a more open-ended online scheduling platform.
 Just make sure to link out to these services on platforms like Google My Business, Yelp, and social media.
 In addition, don’t forget any callouts to this function on your website.

-Online reviews can make or break a business, and pro dental marketing strategies master and utilize them well.
+Online reviews can make or break a business.
 This is particularly true for dental practices.
 Think how dental-phobic patients often spend much more time looking for practices that are gentle or stress-free.
 Businesses may not be able to control what reviewers say and where the reviews might appear.
 But they can still take proactive steps to help make positive reviews shine.

 It’s become common for businesses to solicit feedback from satisfied customers.
 And this is a good thing you shouldn’t shy away from.
 Encourage your patients to leave a review on Google, Yelp, ZocDoc, or other platforms that are popular within your area.
 The more you stress the importance of spreading the positive words about your practice among your patients, the better your business appears when new clients are making a decision on which dental office to visit.
 Plus, this modern-day version of word-of-mouth advertising goes much further than any paid advertisements.
 Why?
 Because they’re seen as more organic and honest.